CopperSpice API 2.0.0

 void SandboxProcess::setupChildProcess() {

-// Drop all privileges in the child process, and enter a chroot jail
+// Drop all privileges in the child task and enter a chroot jail

 #if defined Q_OS_UNIX